Public Health

 PH347 Public Health Seminar 4

-Other capstone coursework (see below)
+Other capstone coursework (see below).

 Capstone Requirement

-Public Health seniors will complete their capstone requirement by taking the Public Health Senior Seminar (PH 347) in the fall semester, plus will undertake a one-semester senior internship in the spring semester, a one-semester research experience in the spring semester, or a two-semester thesis across the entire senior year.
+Public Health seniors will complete their capstone requirement by taking the Public Health Senior Seminar (PH 347) in the fall semester, plus will undertake either: a one-semester senior internship in the spring semester, a one-semester research experience in the spring semester, or a two-semester thesis across the entire senior year.
 All students will make a poster presentation and submit an internship paper, research paper, or research thesis as the final products of their capstone experience.

 Arrangements for satisfying the capstone requirement must be made with the student’s public health advisor before the end of the junior year.